Obverse: Depicts the head of Canada's monarch, Queen Elizabeth II in profile

 Our fulfillment of your order for a Gold Maple Leaf from our selection here at the United States Gold Bureau depends on availability; furthermore, we do not guarantee what specific date will appear on the coin.
 However, any one ounce Gold Maple Leaf coin that you receive from us will have a gold fineness of at least 0.999.

-Why invest in this coin?
+Why invest in the 1 oz Gold Maple Leaf coin?

 The Royal Canadian Mint makes all of the coins that circulate in Canada while also producing circulation coins for other nations.
 The facility's impressive reputation has been helped by its development of some of the most sophisticated capabilities in designing and minting coins.
 Though the Gold Maple Leaf is legal tender in Canada, the physical coin's value in gold can be immune to economic quivers to the extent that currency, such as the Canadian dollar, isn't.